DavidRusycki/vue-bootcamp/getting started/README.md

 ## 17. Watchers

 Explains about watchers, they allow us to perform other functions when there are updates to data property values ​​or computed properties.
 They can also be asynchronous.
 They are not used as much as data or computed properties.

+## 18. Binding Classes

+Explains about applying style classes from model data and information.
+Using `:class` it is possible to define an object with the classes to be added.
+Like: `{ purple:isPurple }` the purple property varies and defines whether or not the purple class is in the element in question.
+It is possible to place the object within computed properties, thus improving performance.
+It is also possible to define an array with data and object properties, to obtain two distinct operations, that is, from a property and a computed property.
+Like: `[selectedColor, circle_classes_computed]`